holyjak/blog.jakubholy.net/content/pages/4--clojure.md

 ---
 Clojure-related resources and notes.

 # Why Clojure(Script)?

 > Clojure(Script) is simpler yet more expressive (than Java(Script))
 > *- paraphrase of David Nolan in [ClojureScript Next](http://swannodette.github.io/2015/07/29/clojurescript-17/)*

 Clojure (and thus ClojureScript) is one of the **best designed** programming languages, it is really well thought-through and great care is taken to ensure that the pieces do each a different thing yet fit perfectly together.
 It has been designed after years of painful experiences with production systems in Java, C++, Common Lisp and others to avoid the main sources of complexity and maintenance headaches.
 (For details see the [Clojure Rationale](https://clojure.org/about/rationale) and talks by Rich Hickey such as [Effective Programs - 10 Years of Clojure](https://www.youtube.com/watch?v=2V1FtfBDsLU).)
+It is also **pragmatic**, focused on getting stuff done, and it enables **productive development** thanks to tight feedback loops and powerful constructs.
+Its strength is data processing and thus it shines most in web services and applications, data analysis and processing pipelines, and similar.

-Clojure enables **interactive programming** - you can connect a REPL to your application and develop it and interact with it from code while it is running.
+Clojure enables **interactive programming** - you can connect a REPL to your application and develop it and interact with it from code _while it is running_.
 You cannot imagine the power and the insanely short feedback loop until you experience it.
 See the short screencast [Interactive programming Flappy Bird in ClojureScript](https://www.youtube.com/watch?v=KZjFVdU8VLI) for an idea.
+Other languages also have REPL but Clojure was designed for evolving running applications in the REPL while managing state through these changes.

 It has performant **immutable data structures** that make many concurrency-related defects impossible.